Alignment & Synergy - Trimpact

 However, in practice, some obstacles do exist.
 The first challenge is to overcome the fear that another party will walk away with your idea, your potential job, your new (….), etc. Another issue is that donors want to claim a victory that their project was the best, the fastest, etc. That implies that the process may take some time before one sees tangible results.

 We believe that collaboration is, in its essence, the key to development.
-Of course, it takes courage to show the weak part of yourself, project, or organisation, but another can support you to overcome that.
+Of course, it takes courage to show the weak part of yourself, a project, or an organisation, but another can support you in overcoming that.
 Consequently, a winning team emerges that will create an impact more than one can do alone.
 Therefore, Trimpact facilitates A&S workshops.

-Below we highlight two projects that we carried out, one in Mali and one in Burundi.
+We highlight two projects we have carried out, one in Mali and one in Burundi.

 Work in isolation

-The assistance can be direct with activities in the Sourou area (in Malian side of the Sourou valley and transboundary), or indirect via transfers of knowledge (e.g. lessons learned) or technologies from projects in the Sourou area in Burkina Faso, or in locations outside the Sourou.
+The assistance of a party can be direct with activities in the Sourou area (on the Malian side of the Sourou Valley and transboundary) or indirect via transfers of knowledge (e.g. lessons learned) or technologies from projects in the Sourou Valley in Burkina Faso, or locations outside the Sourou Valley.

 The table to the left illustrates the second part of the analysis.
 On the X-axis, you find the locations (three prefectures and Burkina Faso) and the 17 development strategies identified.
 On the Y-axis, you see the acronyms of the projects.
 For the complete analysis, please download the A&S report in French.

-It is evident that with at least 155 organisations working in the Sourou (each of them having own funds and executing actions), coordination and A&S within the framework of the PDIDS are urgently needed to avoid wasting of financial means and time, and also to (re)gain people’s trust because some are confused by the number of interventions.
+It is evident that with at least 155 organisations working in the Sourou (each of them having its own funds and executing actions), coordination and A&S within the framework of the PDIDS are urgently needed to avoid wasting financial means and time and also to (re)gain people’s trust because some are confused by the number of interventions.

 We presented, of course, this analysis to the Interministerial commission that was involved in the project.
 They recognised the need for such an approach but had to admit that the ministries were not yet that far.